 NEFRC and county partners will work together to prepare for evacuations.

-The National Fish and Wildlife Foundation will do a coastal resilience assessment of the St. Johns River watershed in the fall of 2017.
+The National Fish and Wildlife Foundation will do a coastal resilience assessment of the St. Johns River watershed.
 This will provide a broad range of useful baseline data.
 Once this is complete, regional partners will meet to determine what data is needed for the various types of decisions to be made regarding resiliency issues.
 They will determine what data and/or analysis gaps exist, if any, and will work together to develop an approach to close the gaps.
 This will inform the community conversations.

 Results of Previous Action